zhitaoli-6/ocssd-dev/README.md

-# ocssd-dev

-Doing things with Open-Channel SSD.
-Please see [docs](docs/) in detail.

-## OCSSDR
+# Log-ROC: Log Structured RAID on Open-Channel SSDs

+Short paper accepted on [ICPP2022](http://www.iccd-conf.com/Program_2022.html)

-### Goals
+### Introduction

 As a linux kernel module, this project provides RAID features on many Open-Channel SSDs.
-By codesiggn upper layer storage system with underlying Open-Channel SSDs, the proposed Log-ROC is written inlog structured way, which can eliminate the cost of parities.
+By codesign upper-layer storage system with underlying Open-Channel SSDs, the proposed Log-ROC is written inlog structured way, which can eliminate the cost of parities.

 Compared to software raid5 on pblk, Log-ROC has following contributions:
 1. higher performance and longer lifespan of SSDs, because parities update need zero read and minimum write.
 RAID5 on pblk will need 2X read and 2X write in random write workload.